mansellan/clickonce/README.md

 | Quiet | Boolean.
 Displays only minimal information when the ClickOnce package is built.
 If not specified, defaults to false. |
 | Verbose | Boolean.
 Displays extra information when the ClickOnce package is built.
 If not specified, defaults to false. |
 | Help | Display a help screen. |

+# Future
+This is a fairly contained problem domain, limited explicitly by the [ClickOnce manifest reference](https://docs.microsoft.com/en-us/visualstudio/deployment/clickonce-reference?view=vs-2019).
+If it's not supported in the manifest, it's not supported by ClickOnce.
+My aim is to support all edge-cases and (most) conveniences provided by Visual Studio, to provide a complete migration path for existing ClickOnce users.

+That said, there's a fairly obvious extension.
+ClickOnce applications, once deployed and appropriately permissioned, can launch other processes.
+That enables it to deploy and manage native apps, and apps running under the .Net Core runtime.
+See #21.